 Dream, Envision, Plan: Community Charrette for Palmer Park’s Future

 It was time to dream.
-Palmer Woods neighbors and other community members were invited to bring their imaginations, hopes and visions to a special gathering about the future of Palmer Park.
+Community members were invited to bring their imaginations, hopes and visions to a special gathering about the future of Palmer Park in November 2013.
 This brainstorming session included some of the most talented urban planners, landscape architects, and architects in the region, who chose Palmer Park as the right place to donate their skills and develop a Master Plan—a roadmap for the next 10-plus years for developing the park.

 People for Palmer Park (PFPP), the nonprofit organization that is the City of Detroit’s official “Adopt-a-Park Partner” for Detroit’s Palmer Park, hosted a community planning session on November 22, 2013 at the Detroit Unity Temple.
 Close to 80 community representatives participated in a community planning and visioning session to help chart a course for the future of Palmer Park.